PROJECT: CITY OF KINGSTON GREENWAYS

 The following is a description of the proposed greenway routes:

-This project is funded through TEA-21 enhancement grants.
-V&M is providing project management services in accordance with the TDOT’s Office of Local Programs Local Government Guidelines.
+This project was funded through TEA-21 enhancement grants.
+V&M provided project management services in accordance with the TDOT’s Office of Local Programs Local Government Guidelines.